 What is Amazon Seller Fulfilled Prime?

 Independent ecommerce businesses being able to access and sell to Prime members isn’t a new concept.
-Fulfillment By Amazon (FBA) has provided this opportunity since 2006.
+Fulfilment By Amazon (FBA) has provided this opportunity since 2006.
 This way, retailers stock inventory in Amazon warehouses and have orders fulfilled from here to ensure the quality requirements are adhered to.
 This is great for some Amazon sellers.
 Others, though, can begin to drown in the continual fees for slow moving products and see their profit margins get slowly eaten away at.
 But the game changed in late 2015 as Amazon began rolling out Seller Fulfilled Prime (SFP).
 This allows independent Amazon sellers to display the Prime badge while still fulfilling orders from their own facilities.
 See the screenshot below for an example of what items with and without the Prime badge look like:

 Are Prime members really worth it?